 commits an offence.

-Penalty: $5 000.
+Penalty for this subsection: a fine of $5 000.

 (3) Nothing in this section or section 20 derogates from the powers of a Commission representative who is a police officer.

 (4) A Commission representative is not authorised under this section to take anything from any place unless he or she —